julia-kw/julia-kw.github.io/teaching/2026/math130fall/013syllabus.md

 These exercises are graded based on participation.
 To earn credit for this support class you must show up and you must actively participate.

+Each writing exercise will follow this format.

+* Private Free Write (5 min).
+Everyone writes about whatever is on their mind.
+You do not share what you wrote; this is a chance for you to clear your mind and transition from the outside world to the classroom.

+* Loop Writing (15 min).
+We do a series of focused free writes, where you write in response to a prompt, and share what we wrote.
+This is a way to introduce the topic of the day and share input on what we already know about it.

+* Substance Writing (30 min).
+We explore the topic of the day.
+Depending on the topic this might be a process write, where you reflect on your own thinking process.
+Or it might be a believing and doubting write, where you have to think through multiple perspectives.
+Or it might be a dialectical response write, where you pass a paper between classmates to collaborate on exploring the ideas.

 Textbook Information
 ========